Li (unit): Ri in Japan and Korea

 The present day Korean ri/li (리, 里) and Japanese ri (里) are units of measurement that can be traced back to the Chinese li (里).

 Although the Chinese unit was unofficially used in Japan since the Zhou dynasty, the countries officially adopted the measurement used by the Tang dynasty (618–907 AD).
 The ri of an earlier era in Japan was thus true to Chinese length, corresponding to six chō (c.
 500–600 m), but later evolved to denote the distance that a person carrying a load would aim to cover on mountain roads in one hour.
 Thus, there had been various ri of 36, 40, and 48 chō.
 In the Edo period, the Tokugawa shogunate defined 1 ri as 36 chō, allowing other variants, and the Japanese government adopted this last definition in 1891.
 The Japanese ri was, at that time, fixed to the metric system, 216/55 ≈ 3.93 kilometres or about 2.44 miles.
 Therefore, one must be careful about the correspondence between chō and ri.
 See Kujūkuri Beach (99-ri beach) for a case.

+삼천리 (三千里) Samcheon-ri, meaning "Three thousand li", is a traditional, poetic name used to refer to the entire Korean peninsula, as that is the approximate distance from the northern to southern end of Korea; 3000 ri corresponds roughly to 1,200 km.

-In South Korea, the ri currently in use is a unit taken from the Han dynasty (206 BC–220 AD) li.
+In South Korea, the ri unit currently in use is taken from the Han dynasty (206 BC–220 AD) li.
 It has a value of approximately 392.72 meters, or one tenth of the ri.
-The Aegukga, the national anthem of South Korea, mentions 3,000 ri, which roughly corresponds to 1,200 km, the approximate longitudinal span of the Korean peninsula.
+The Aegukga, the national anthem of South Korea, mentions 3,000 ri.

-In North Korea the Chollima Movement, a campaign aimed at improving labour productivity along the lines of the earlier Soviet Stakhanovite movement, gets its name from Chŏllima, a mythical thousand-ri horse (chŏn + ri + ma in North Korean Romanization).
+The Aegukka, the national anthem of North Korea, also mentioned 3,000 ri from 1947 until 2024, when the reference was removed amidst souring inter-Korean relations and a shift in North Korean policy away from Korean reunification.
+Also in North Korea, the Chollima Movement, a campaign aimed at improving labour productivity, gets its name from Chŏllima, a mythical horse capable of traveling 1000 ri in a single day (chŏn + ri + ma in North Korean Romanization).

 The Korean traditional song "Arirang" mentions one travelling 10 ri.